hgminh95/blog/content/posts/which-loop-is-faster.md

 ## What else?

 Is there anything else that could cause the speed differences?
 That is a common problem that I encounter a lot.
 Unfortunately, I don't know for if there is an easy way to determine that.
-One thing we can do is to eliminiate all the above problems and then see if the speed is the same.
+One thing we can do is to eliminiate all the above problems and then see if the speed of these 2 loops are the same.

 Here are what we can do: